rooftop-media/rooftop-media.org-tutorial/README.md

 Each tutorial **version** has its own step-by-step tutorial.

-To get started, go to the **initial set up** page [here](https://github.com/rooftop-media/rooftop-media.org-tutorial/blob/main/setup.md), and then continue to the tutorial for version 1.0.
+To get started, go to the [**initial set up**](https://github.com/rooftop-media/rooftop-media.org-tutorial/blob/main/setup.md), and then continue to the tutorial for version 1.0.

 <br/><br/><br/><br/><br/><br/><br/><br/>